Britney Spears conservatorship case: Legal conservatorships

 Conservatorship is a legal concept in the United States whereby a guardian is appointed by a judge to manage the financial affairs and/or daily life of another person because of physical or mental limitations.
 A person under conservatorship is a "conservatee," a term that can refer to an adult.
 A conservatorship may also apply to corporations and organizations.
-Spears was under a probate conservatorship, a type of conservatorship that mostly lasts indefinitely.
+Spears was under a probate conservatorship, a type of conservatorship that typically lasts indefinitely and is used when the affected person is not expected to improve.
 The conservatorship may be of the "estate", wherein the conservator manages the conservatee's financial affairs and other monetary transactions.
 It may also be of the "person", wherein the conservator takes charge of overseeing the daily activities, such as health care or living arrangements, of the conservatee.

 Spears was under both a conservatorship of the estate and of the person.
 As of September 2021, John Zabel was the conservator of Spears's estate; Jamie Spears served as conservator of the estate from 2008 until his suspension in 2021, and co-conserved with attorney Andrew M. Wallet from 2008 until his resignation in 2019.
 Briefly, Bessemer Trust was approved to co-conserve Spears's estate alongside Jamie in 2021 but withdrew days after her June 23 public testimony and official approval.

 Care manager Jodi Pais Montgomery was the conservator of Spears's person; previously, Jamie was the sole conservator of the person from 2008 until resignation in 2019.
 Spears's former fiancé and agent Jason Trawick also served briefly as co-conservator of the person from 2012 until 2013.